 Our RailAway combo includes tickets for two boat lines.
 The red shuttle ferry goes back and forth across the river.
 We take this one first to get to the Schaffhausen side.

 The yellow boat line #1 departs about every 30 minutes, and we already have reserved our slots.
-We get in line way ahead of our departure in order to claim seats towards the front.
-This decision was spot on: after the 10-minute transfer, we are among the first to get onto the rock!
+We get in line plenty of time before departure to claim seats towards the front.
+This decision was spot on: after the 10-minute transfer, we were among the first to get onto the rock!

 While other passengers set up their selfie sticks on the first viewing platform, we continue to climb the steep stairs to the very top.
 Our efforts pay off because we enjoy a few minutes of unobstructed views before the rest of the boat makes it there.

 Lunch on the Schaffhausen side of the River Rhine